 At Sidorova Inwood, Toronto’s most popular neighbourhoods and communities are always at the top of our hearts and minds.
-While we’ve made our name and reputation in the city’s west end, the popularity and buzz around Toronto’s east end neighbourhoods have become much too hard to ignore.
+While we’ve made our name and reputation in the city’s west end, the popularity and buzz around Toronto’s east end neighbourhoods have become too hard to ignore.

 And in the east end, one community in particular has continued to pique our interest — the Riverside neighbourhood.
 What was once a modest working-class community formed around the industrial railway station in the area, the neighbourhood of Riverside has blossomed into one of the city’s most desirable areas to live in today.